DimoYantrom/dimoyantrom.github.io/index.md

           Tel Aviv, Israel:
           Climbing wall and rope course construction, enriched with canopy roof and balcony area.
-          1100 sq.m. of climbing surface, 450 sq.m. of roof, 130 sq.m
-          mezzanine area.
                 # the images are located in:
         # img/portfolio/fullsize
         # img/portfolio/thumbnails
         icon: 1.jpg